WHAT IS YOGA?

 Learn natural and low impact yoga asanas you can do while expecting.
 Discover the physical and mental benefits of prenatal yoga while taking time for yourself.

-Barefoot Yoga and Wellness Studio located offers Veteran's Yoga” class free of charge.
+Barefoot Yoga and Wellness Studio located offers Veteran's yoga classes at a discounted rate.
 According to the Veterans's Yoga Project, yoga is “a valuable complement to professional treatment for post-traumatic stress and other trauma-related psycho-emotional difficulties.”
 Veterans should ask for the Veterans special discount.

 YOGA FOR TEENS & CHILDREN (specialty class)

 Enjoy one hour of moving your body and gaining self confidence with other like-minded peers.
 This class is for teens ages 12-17 and children ages 6-12.

 OFF THE MAT